Ugwum/PlanA-Challenge2/README.md

+# Plan-A-Challenge2

+This is a simple guide to deploy aws vpc and eks resource using terraform

 #1.
 Login to your aws account or create on if you don"t have one

 #2.
 Set up Terraform with AWS
-In your AWS console, go to the IAM section

-AWS will provide you a Secret Access Key and Access Key ID.
-Save them preciously because it is a onetime setup.
+Retrieve the Secret Access Key and Access Key ID and Save them preciously because this will be the only time AWS gives it to you.

-#3 From the AWS CLI run the aws configure command to set your access and secret keys retrieve from AWS Console
+#3 From the AWS CLI run the aws configure command to set your access and secret keys
 aws configure